What's New :

 • Minimum height of trees: Potential to reach a minimum height at maturity in situ of 2 to 5 m (India 2m).

-• India’s definition of the forest has been taken on the basis of the above three criteria only and is accepted by United Nations Framework Convention on Climate Change (UNFCCC) and the Food and Agriculture Organization (FAO) for their reporting/communications.
+• India's definition of a forest is based only on the three criteria listed above, and it is approved by the United Nations Framework Convention on Climate Change (UNFCCC) and the Food and Agriculture Organization (FAO) for reporting and communications.

 Key highlights of the survey:

-• In India, regardless of land use or ownership, any areas of one hectare or more with a minimum 10% tree canopy density are considered to have forest cover.
+• In India, regardless of land use or ownership, any area of one hectare or more with a minimum tree canopy density of 10% is considered forest cover.

 • This disregards the standard set by the United Nations, which excludes forest areas that are primarily used for agriculture and habitation.